-a) To what extent have poor, indigenous and persons with disabilities, women, transgender and other disadvantaged and marginalized groups benefited from SELP interventions?
+- a) To what extent have economically and socially marginalized groups including atrisk, persons with disabilities, women, transgender and other disadvantaged and marginalized groups benefited from DHL interventions? - b) To what extent have national and international human rights principles been integrated into the programme design.